Jigarthanda (2014 film): Plot

 After production of the film, A. Kumar, is wrapped, Sethu and his men create great fanfare for its release.
 During the first showing, however, Sethu is shocked.
 Realising that a serious gangster film featuring Sethu would not succeed, Karthik had surreptitiously changed the story into a comedy.
 The film was edited and dubbed in a way that shows Sethu as a man who achieves everything in life by crying.
-The film's "A" initial is revealed to stand for Azhuguni (Crybaby), not Assault.
+The film's "A" initial is revealed to stand for Azhuguni (Crybaby), not Assault as Sethu believed.

 The audience laughs all throughout the film.
 Furious, Sethu searches for Karthik, who, with the rest of the crew, has gone into hiding.
 While searching for them, Sethu realises that the fear that people have for him does not equal respect.
-He finds that by making people laugh through his film, he has earned true respect.
-For example, his mother, who has not spoken to him since he became a gangster, speaks to Sethu again after seeing the film.

-Sethu and Karthik eventually meet by accident, as the latter is en route to deliver recordings of the former's boastful confessions to the police.
+He finds that through Soundar's wife and her daughter who make him realise that by making people laugh through his film, he has earned true respect.
+For example, his mother, who has not spoken to him since he became a gangster, speaks to Sethu again after seeing the film and Sethu even visits the theatre one more time to watch his film and realises about what true respect really is when he sees the audience enjoying his film.
+Sethu and Karthik eventually meet by accident, as Karthik is en route to deliver recordings of Sethu's boastful confessions to the police.
 Sethu forgives Karthik, who chooses to put Sethu's past behind him and let him seek a new life.

 Years later, Karthik, now an experienced director, has started to use Sethu's gang to bully Vijay Sethupathi into acting in his film, as Kayal, now Karthik's wife, is a fan of him.
 Elsewhere, Sethu is a full-time actor, has married Soundar's widow Ganga, and dotes on her toddler daughter.

 Production

 Development

-In mid-April 2013, it was reported that Siddharth would be working in a Tamil film to be directed by Karthik Subbaraj, which would be produced by S. Kathiresan under his banner Five Star Films.
-Karthik confirmed the same shortly thereafter, noting that although the script was complete, the rest of the film's cast and the title were not yet finalised.
+In mid-April 2013, actor Siddharth announced that he would be working in a Tamil film to be directed by Karthik Subbaraj.
+Karthik echoed the same shortly thereafter, noting that although the script was complete, the rest of the film's cast and the title were not yet finalised.
 The title Jigarthanda, derived from a beverage popular in Madurai, was announced in June 2013.
 The title's etymology was defined by Karthik who deconstructed it into its root words, which collectively meant "cold-blooded" or "cold-hearted".
-The film was later dubbed into Telugu under the title Chikkadu Dorakadu which was the title of a 1967 film and a 1988 film.
-The Telugu version's dialogues were written by lyricist Vennelakanti and the backdrop was altered to Kurnool instead of Madurai.
 Tuney John was chosen as the publicity designer.
-In an interview to The Hindu, Karthik said that Jigarthanda was intended to be his directorial debut and that he incorporated some of his experiences in the film during his life at Madurai.
+Jigarthanda was intended to be Karthik's feature directorial debut, but was stalled due to budget constraints, he instead made his feature debut with Pizza (2012), made on a fraction of the budget planned for Jigarthanda.
+Karthik incorporated some of his experiences during his life at Madurai into Jigarthanda.
+Gavemic U. Ary was the cinematographer, making his debut in Tamil cinema.